Get all the latest data for Santo Domingo

 By the way, we also have an update regarding price forecasts in The Dominican Republic.

-Sources and methodology: we based our outlook on macroeconomic projections from the IMF 2025 Article IV report and World Bank MPO.
-We also incorporated our own demand monitoring and developer feedback in Santo Domingo.
+Sources and methodology: we based the outlook on growth projections from the IMF 2025 Article IV report and the World Bank Dominican Republic MPO, combined with remittance data from the BCRD.
+Our own price tracking models helped calibrate the range.

 What's the 3 to 5 year outlook for housing in Santo Domingo in 2026?